Scarlett Johansson: 1994–2002: Early work and breakthrough

 At age nine, Johansson landed her first paid role as a sketch character on an episode of Late Night with Conan O'Brien.
 Later that year, she made her film debut as John Ritter's daughter in the fantasy comedy North (1994).
 She says that when she was on the film set, she knew intuitively what to do.
-She later played minor roles such as the daughter of Sean Connery's and Kate Capshaw's characters in the mystery thriller Just Cause (1995), and an art student in If Lucy Fell (1996).
+She then played minor roles, such as the daughter of Sean Connery's and Kate Capshaw's characters in the mystery thriller Just Cause (1995), and an art student in If Lucy Fell (1996).
 Johansson's first leading role was as Amanda, the younger sister of a pregnant teenager who runs away from her foster home in Manny & Lo (1996) alongside Aleksa Palladino and her brother, Hunter.
-Her performance received positive reviews: one written for the San Francisco Chronicle noted, "[the film] grows on you, largely because of the charm of ...
-Scarlett Johansson," while critic Mick LaSalle, writing for the same paper, commented on her "peaceful aura", and believed, "If she can get through puberty with that aura undisturbed, she could become an important actress."
+Her performance received positive reviews: one written for the San Francisco Chronicle noted, "[the film] grows on you, largely because of the charm of...
+Scarlett Johansson," while critic Mick LaSalle, writing for the same paper, commented on her "peaceful aura", and believed, "if she can get through puberty with that aura undisturbed, she could become an important actress."
 Johansson earned a nomination for the Independent Spirit Award for Best Lead Female for the role.